mpi4py/mpi4py-fft/docs/source/dft.rst

 respectively.
 Except from precision, the tree classes are identical.
 All transforms are non-normalized by default.
 Note that all these functions are *planners*.
-They do not execute the transforms, they simply return an instance of a class that can do it.
-See docstrings of each function for usage.
+They do not execute the transforms, they simply return an instance of a class that can do it (see docstrings of each function for usage).
 For quick reference, the 2D transform :ref:`shown for Numpy <numpy2d>` can be done using :mod:`.fftw` as::